TAMIUCEES/ML-DownScale_SMERGE_CEES/CEES_README.md

 ## Explanation of structure
 > By entering the main branch in Github, the user will have access to the files.
 The user can start with the file folder.
 The CEES  database repository is a tool for Python and ArcGIS.
 This tool can help the user re-sample raster images.
 Steps: → arcpy → dataset → machine_learning→ Miscellaneous deprecated
+> UPDATED: By entering the main branch, TAMIUCEES, in GitHub, the user will have access to the files.
+The user can begin with the first file folder, ArcPy_Scripts.
+Each folder has subfolders that contain the notebooks and scripts with the different tools to ......

 ---